pkirkham/pkirkham.github.io/_drafts/2024-01-05-implementing-eclipse-language-in-netbeans.md

 Comments should, in theory, be quite simple to define.
 A comment is all text up to the end of line after a "&minus;&minus;" sequence of characters.
 In addition all text after the last '/' character on a line is treated as a character.
 However, in the wild, what happens is that sometimes it is useful to use text containing a '/' character after the terminating slash on a line.
 This is illegal because it means that the terminating slash is no longer the last slash on a line, but is in fact the penultimate slash.

 As an example, consider the line `ASSIGN FULPGYLD 0.065775 / LPG Sep Gas Yield (stb/Mscf)`.
 This assigns the value 0.065775 to the UDQ variable `FULPGYLD`, and the comment after the terminating slash simply notes that this is in units of stock tank barrels per thousand standard cubic feet.
-It looks innocent enough, except that the text "stb/Mscf" contains a slash character, so the actual terminating slash is not the actual terminating slash.
+It looks innocent enough, except that the text "stb/Mscf" contains a slash character, so the actual terminating slash is not recognised as the terminating slash.
 One possible workaround would be to use a more sophisticated method of determining whether the slash should be a terminating slash or not based on the preceding tokens.
 However, the line does not execute in *OPM Flow* and causes an error.
 The accepted workaround (as per advice from David Baxendale and included in the manual) is to use a "&minus;&minus;" after the terminating slash, and thus the "stb/Mscf" will be part of a comment and the slash character in that block of text is ignored.
 In other words, to restate the line as `ASSIGN FULPGYLD 0.065775 / -- LPG Sep Gas Yield (stb/Mscf)`.
 This format is acceptable for *OPM Flow*.

 What that means is that this real world practice must be considered when defining the lexical rules for comments.